StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 4. **A Passion for Books: A Book Lover's Treasury of Stories, Essays, Homor, Lore and Lists on Collecting, Reading, Borrowing, Lending, Caring for, and Appreciating Books**, *Harold Rabinowitz and Bob Kaplan (eds.)*, Three Rivers Press, 1999.
 5. **Race**, *Toni Morrison*, Vintage, 2017.
 6. **I'd Rather Be Reading: A Library of Art for Book Lovers**, *Guinevere de la Mare*, Chronicle Books, 2017.
+7. **Forgotten Bookmarks: A Bookseller's Collection of Odd Things Lost Between the Pages**, *Michael Popek*, Perigee, 2011.
-7. **An Economist’s Miscellany: From the Groves of Academe to the Slopes of Raisina Hill**, *Kaushik Basu*, Oxford University Press, 2020.
+8. **An Economist’s Miscellany: From the Groves of Academe to the Slopes of Raisina Hill**, *Kaushik Basu*, Oxford University Press, 2020.